Skip to content Skip to footer

 Security

 If you plan on storing valuable items or items that need a level of privacy, security should be considered.
 Some shelving comes with the ability to be locked down.
 Locking your shelves will allow access to only those who you give permission.
-Another way to secure your items is too anchor them to the shelving.
+Another way to secure your items is to anchor them to the shelving.
 This will help prevent anyone from stealing your items if they do break in.
 Security should be taken seriously if you plan on using your shipping container for commercial use.

 Budget